A. #1. You have OISRA liability insurance and accident insurance coverage at any OISRA sanctioned event.

 Q. #9.
 What is the "Participatory Season" and what does that mean for me?

 A. #9.
 The beginning of the Participatory Season matches the OSAA winter sports season and ends with participation in the State Meet.
 Any mandatory training cannot take place prior to the OSAA winter sports season.
-And a coach should check with a student's Fall sport's coach before including that student in any training prior to the beginning of the OSAA winter sports season.
+A coach should check with a student's Fall sport's coach before including that student in any training prior to the beginning of the OSAA winter sports season.

 Q. #10.
 Is my school insured by OISRA?